 - No hunting-season compromises: it's a security product from the ground up.

-Vosker is Tactacam-parent-company SpyPoint’s security-focused sibling brand, and the V150 is what happens when a trail camera grows up and gets a job guarding equipment: oversized panel, oversized battery, vehicle-and-person detection, and an app built around alerts rather than bucks.
-For a farm gate or a remote build site with no power and no Wi-Fi, it’s the cleanest answer under $300.
+Vosker is SpyPoint’s security-focused sibling brand — both companies merged in Victoriaville, Quebec back in 2018–2019 — and the V150 is what happens when a trail camera grows up and gets a job guarding equipment: oversized panel, oversized battery, vehicle-and-person detection, and an app built around alerts rather than bucks.
+For a farm gate or a remote build site with no power and no Wi-Fi, it’s a clean answer at around $149.99 (Vosker’s own site lists it reduced from an original $175, as of August 2026) — cheaper than most of the hunting-focused cellular combos on this page despite the security-grade build.
 Hunters should stay with the picks above — this one’s for watching people, not patterns.
+Want the rest of Vosker’s current lineup, including the higher-capacity VKX and V300 Ultimate?
+See our best Vosker cameras guide.

 How to choose a solar trail camera